knight-riders/CarND-Capstone-Project/README.md

 |Rafael Rivas | rafael.rivas.dev AT gmail.com |
 |Patrick Poon | patrickmpoon AT gmail.com |

+### Project Implementation

+## Waypoint Updater
+The waypoint updater is responsible for calculating the next LOOKAHEAD_WPS (200) Waypoints and setting a target velocity for each.
+The default target velocity at each waypoint is set at system startup and recorded into the base waypoints.
+This velocity is used as a ceiling for the vehicle velocity and intentionally left unaltered by the waypoint updater.
+At each call to the waypoint updater, a subset of the base waypoint list is created of length LOOKAHEAD_WPS, starting with the calculated NEXT_WAYPOINT.
+The velocities of these waypoints are then set to allow smooth and safe deceleration for any obstacles the car encounters.
+To aid in this, the current vehicle velocity and maximum acceleration value are used to determine the distance required by the vehicle to safely stop.
+This value is recorded as the deceleration zone or decel_zone.

+The waypoint updater subscribes to a list of obstacles as well as a waypoint for the next light.
+If either of these are populated, they indicate zones the car should not pass through.
+The traffic light waypoint, if present, is appended to the end of the list of obstacles.
+Each waypoint in the obstacle list is accompanied by a standoff distance, indicating how far before reaching the obstacle the car should attempt to stop.
+The standoff value is determined based on the subscription providing the obstacle.

+For every waypoint in the obstacle list found to be within the respective deceleration zone plus standoff distance, a stopping gradient is calculated.
+The velocity at each final waypoint is the lowest value among these stopping gradients and the velocity already set for the waypoint.

 ### Native Installation

 * Be sure that your workstation is running Ubuntu 16.04 Xenial Xerus or Ubuntu 14.04 Trusty Tahir.
 [Ubuntu downloads can be found here](https://www.ubuntu.com/download/desktop).